dddrrreee/cs140e-25win/labs/7-uart/README.md

 Show that:
    1. `1-uart`: put your `uart.c` in `libpi/src` and
       update the `libpi/Makefile`.   `make checkoff` in `1-uart` passes.
-      Remake your bootloader and put it on your sd card.
+      Remake your bootloader and put it on your sd card: the tests from lab 6 should pass.

       Your `uart.c` code should make it clear why you did what you did, and supporting reasons --- i.e., have page numbers and partial